raphaelr/tapefm/README.rst

 It's implemented with ASP.NET WebApi (on the server) and HTML+JavaScript (on the client), so it should run on any reasonably recent smartphone you can find.
-The requested songs are transcoded into (currently nonconfigurable; but that's coming soon) 533 kbit/s OGG Opus by default, which should be fine for some network connections and browsers.
+The requested songs are transcoded into OGG Opus, and you can adjust the bitrate depending on your needs and network connection.

 Currently *very much* in development.
 If you are a web designer, please don't hurt me.
 There is a more stable version on the `v1.0` branch.